Halloween is just around the corner, and it’s a great excuse to share some American culture with your ESL students.

 What Are You Going to Be for Halloween?

 For a fun speaking activity, ask each student to imagine something they might like to be for Halloween.
 Without sharing their choice with the class, have each person write down three things they will need for their costume.
 One at a time, have students share their list and see if the rest of the class can guess what they might be dressed as this Halloween.
+You can also have them research famous characters from history, books, games and movies and say how and why they made their choice.

 Celebrating Halloween doesn’t have to be spooky, but it’s best when you can work on language concepts at the same time.